ansible/ansible/docs/docsite/rst/intro_windows.rst

 Certificate
 +++++++++++

-Certificate authentication is similar to SSH where a certificate is assigned to a local user and instead of using a password to authenticate a certificate is used instead.
+Certificate authentication is similar to SSH because it uses both a public and private key to access a local Windows user account.
+This removes the need for using a password.

+This requires two variables that specify the path to both the PEM file containing the certificate (cert_pem) and the related private key file (cert_key_pem).

+    ansible_winrm_cert_pem:
+    ansible_winrm_cert_key_pem:

 Kerberos
 ++++++++